ThierryDarrigrand/ThierryDarrigrand.github.io/about.md

 ### More Information

 I am an engineer in a company dedicated to energy.
 I share my spare time between baroque music and software development.
-It means that I am not a software developper.
+It means that I am not a software developer.

 ### Contact me